Affordable Care Act (ACA) Frequently Asked Questions

 Miscellaneous Shared Responsibility Questions

-A41: To avoid potential liability for a Shared Responsibility penalty, an employer must permit employees to enroll (or decline coverage) at least once each plan year.
+A40: To avoid potential liability for a Shared Responsibility penalty, an employer must permit employees to enroll in coverage, or decline coverage that does not provide minimum value or is not affordable because it requires an employee contribution of more than 9.5 percent of a monthly amount determined as the federal poverty line for a single individual, at least once each plan year.
 The employer may not render an employee ineligible for a federal premium subsidy by requiring employees to enroll in coverage that is not “affordable.”
 However, an employer will not be treated as failing to offer coverage if that coverage is terminated due to the employee's failure to timely pay the employee portion of the premium.

-A42: An individual health insurance policy is not an “eligible employer-sponsored plan.”
+A41: An individual health insurance policy is not an “eligible employer-sponsored plan.”
+[Note: as described in Notice 2013-54, premium reimbursement arrangements like this are generally prohibited under the ACA.]
 (See Q13 for a definition of “eligible employer-sponsored plan.”

-It appears that at least initially, employers that make contributions to a multiemployer plan pursuant to a collective bargaining agreement under which coverage is offered to full-time employees and their dependents are not liable for a penalty if the coverage satisfies the affordability and minimum value requirements.
+Under the transition relief, employers that make contributions to a multiemployer plan pursuant to a collective bargaining agreement under which coverage is offered to full-time employees who satisfy the plan’s eligibility conditions and their dependents are not liable for a penalty if the coverage satisfies the affordability and minimum value requirements.
 (See Q36 and Q37 for definitions of “minimum value” and “affordability”.)

 Other Questions Related to the ACA

-A49: In general, retiree-only plans are exempt from many of the insurance mandates and insurance market reforms created under health care reform.
+A47: In general, retiree-only plans are exempt from many of the insurance mandates and insurance market reforms created under health care reform.
 However, some taxes and fees apply to retiree-only plans.
-Retiree-only plans are subject to the “Cadillac” tax on high-value health plans, the Patient-Centered Outcomes Research Institute (PCORI) fee, and the temporary reinsurance program fee, to the extent that the retiree-only coverage is primary to Medicare (this generally includes pre-65 retiree medical plans).
+For example, retiree-only plans are subject to the “Cadillac” tax on high-value health plans, the Patient-Centered Outcomes Research Institute (PCORI) fee, and the temporary reinsurance program fee, to the extent that the retiree-only coverage is primary to Medicare (this generally includes pre-65 retiree medical plans).

 Helpful site: http://www.dol.gov/ebsa/faqs/faq-aca.html